LenaShengzhen/eVTOL_Simulation/README.md

 ## Unit test

 Calculate whether the number of flying frames + the number of waiting frames + the number of charging frames is equal to the total number of frames.

+## read data

+- Support cvs (Use commas to separate data)
+- Support txt (Use spaces to separate data)